Independent research and operating notes on AI agent governance.

 A better platform lifecycle for agents

-A practical model is to separate at least five states: declared, bound, runnable, privileged, and production-supported.
-The report shows plenty of the first state and little evidence for the later ones.
+A practical model is to separate at least five states: declared, deployed, bound, privileged, and production-supported.
+The report shows plenty of the first two states and little evidence for the later ones.
 That is not a moral failure.
 It is a lifecycle signal.
+The Agent Action BOM is one way to move from visible deployment state to action-path state.

 Declared means the repo references an agent framework or configuration.
+Deployed means the repo exposes deployment artifacts or deployment status that imply a runnable path.
 Bound means the repo exposes the tool, identity, and data contracts that make the agent legible.
-Runnable means the path appears complete enough to operate.
 Privileged means it can write, execute, or access higher-risk surfaces.
 Production-supported means the organization is willing to stand behind it operationally.

 Why this matters for platform contracts